ntuee-web-programming/112-1-unit2-twitter-clone/README.md

 yarn install
 ```

-3. Create a `.env.local` file in the root of the project and add a valid postgres url.
-To get a posgresql url, follow the instructions [here](https://ric2k1.notion.site/Free-postgresql-tutorial-f99605d5c5104acc99b9edf9ab649199?pvs=4).
+3. Create a `.env.local` file in the root of the project and add a valid Postgres URL.
+To get a Postgres URL, follow the instructions [here](https://ric2k1.notion.site/Free-postgresql-tutorial-f99605d5c5104acc99b9edf9ab649199?pvs=4).

 ```bash
 POSTGRES_URL="postgres://postgres:postgres@localhost:5432/twitter"